 DSS continued to collaborate and support outreach and engagement efforts led by OHS, meeting with OHS state partners monthly, participating in outreach and engagement efforts led by OHS and providing program information for outreach initiatives.
-DSS and OHS partnered on scope and content for a marketing campaign for the Covered CT program designed to increase awareness of the program and target eligible residents.
+DSS and OHS partnered on scope and content for an outreach and marketing campaign for the Covered CT program designed to increase awareness of the program and target eligible residents.
+DSS and OHS met with the marketing campaign team during Q1 to kick-off the project, engage in discovery, provide feedback on foundational campaign materials and review proposed campaign options.
+DSS and OHS met with the community engagement and outreach navigator and the Community Health Workers that support outreach efforts for Covered CT and contracted with OHS to discuss the program, answer any questions or concerns and share ideas for the marketing campaign.